Outdoor fire restrictions

 Report a fire in a restricted zone

-Report a fire in a Restricted Fire Zone (except in a campground or provincial park) to your local Ministry of Natural Resources and Forestry District Office.
+Report a fire in a Restricted Fire Zone (except in a campground or provincial park) to your local Ministry of Northern Development, Mines, Natural Resources and Forestry District Office.